Glossary

 A feeder port is a port where the large ocean vessels normally don’t go.
 Partly because there are not enough containers to load onto a large ocean vessel or because the port is not large enough to handle the large ocean vessels.

-What is Feeder Port?
+What is a Feeder Port?